SCIENCE OF HAPPINESS

 The power of mindfulness is explained by recent research in neuroplasticity.
 We now know that the adult brain grows 5,000 new brain cells every day.
 So we can rewire our brains to be happy, compassionate, and kind.
 All that it takes is practice.

-Forgiveness is Physical Link to PDF
+Forgiveness is Physical

 Practicing forgiveness doesn’t only benefit the person we forgive, recent research shows that it has tangible physical and emotional benefits for ourselves as well.
 Forgiveness reduces tension, depression, anger, and stress.
 It is directly correlated with physical health.
 The next time you’re holding a grudge, try letting it go for your own benefit.